Current Gallery: Tudor & Elizabethan / tudorelizabethan

 About the Costume

 This dress is yet another example of costumes being used not only in film and television, but in other mediums as well.
-Costumes can show up as props, they can appear in print advertisements, commercials, and in this case on a book cover.
+Costumes can show up as props, in print advertisements, commercials, and in this case on a book cover.

 This dress is yet another example of costumes being used not only in film and television, but in other mediums as well.
-Costumes can show up as props, they can appear in print advertisements, commercials, and in this case on a book cover.
+Costumes can show up as props, in print advertisements, commercials, and in this case on a book cover.

 Credits